 Opportunities and advice for angel investors.

 Angels are people who invest in startups in exchange for equity.
-Vital to the entreprenurial scene, angels provide entrepreneurs with seed capital, which is notoriously difficult to raise.
+Vital to the entrepreneurial scene, angels provide entrepreneurs with seed capital, which is notoriously difficult to raise.
 They’re also often entrepreneurs themselves, or industry experts with a personal interest in helping the company succeed.

 Certain Connecticut businesses may qualify to participate in the Angel Investor Tax Credit Program if their principal place of business is in Connecticut and they are engaged in bioscience, advanced materials, photonics, clean tech or IT.
 They must also have: